 See also an interior view (110K JPEG) showing the pedals and detailed dash, and a rear view (130K JPEG) showing details including the faint remains of a logo (70K JPEG).

 Denis Silva in Sao Paulo, Brazil sent this photo of himself as a child.
-This toy looks like it was based on a CJ-3B, and sure enough, Denis now owns a 1954 3B.
+Is this possibly a Broadway from Argentina?

 Here's a photo from the Carousel Jeeps page, showing a merry-go-round with some riding Jeeps that I can't identify.